-IBK Special Advisor to the President of the Kyokushin Budokai All-Round Fighting section and Examination Committee
+IBK Special Advisor to the President of the Kyokushin Budokai All-Round Fighting section and Examination Committee.

 In 1998; at the age of 40 and just as he was completing his Master’s at Aberdeen University, Hanshi was asked by David McNally, the captain of the University Judo Club to compete on behalf of the University in the Scottish University Judo Championships at the Kelvin Hall Sports Arena in Glasgow.
 Somewhat dubiously Hanshi agreed (he only knew wrestling) and with a borrowed Judo gi entered on behalf of Aberdeen University, he won all his fights and brought home the only Judo gold medal for the University.